 Choose your time and location

 Choose the local abortion facility where you’d like to hold your event.
 If there is more than one facility in your area, you will want to take into account practical considerations like whether there is enough room for people to safely stand outside the facility, parking and other issues.
 It will also be helpful to review our page on “Learn to distinguish public property from private property.”

+No abortion facility nearby?
 If there are no abortion facilities in your area, you could host your Way of the Cross at a memorial for the victims of abortion (find one here) or at a local church.

 Once you’ve decided on the details for your service, please email the Pro-Life Action League with the time, date, and location including physical address of your service so we can add it to our list of sites.